-But what you should take into account is how many reviews you have on that product.
-Because if you have a good number of reviews, 100 reviews, 200 reviews, it's hard to walk away from that.
+A relaunch, but what you should take into account is how many reviews do you have on that old product.
+Because if you have a good number of reviews, 100 reviews, 200 reviews, it's kind of hard to drive reviews right now.

 Q: Would you just add a variation?